AUM som somaya namah

 The first life-mate is represented by the imaginative, secluded environment of bhava-12.
 The first life-mate has withdrawn, often contemplative or research-enclosure traits which may anchor marriage-1 into an ongoing state of interpersonal distance and retreat from public visibility.

 bhava-7 = 8th-from-12th.
-Emotionally therefore the second marriage indicates a significant upheaval and forced identity change (8) away from the privacy, seclusion, and sanctuary of marriage-1 and toward a new focus upon negotiation, bargaining deal-making, arrangement, and interpersonal trust .
+Emotionally Therefore, the second marriage indicates a significant upheaval and forced identity change away from the privacy, seclusion, and sanctuary of marriage-1 and toward a new focus upon negotiation, bargaining deal-making, arrangement, and interpersonal trust .

 The ancient memories recall gender-equity, fairness in arrangements, and peer-to-peer justice in relationships; advising and consulting, negotiations and bargaining, and capacity to reach agreements in law court; scales and balances, exchanges and contracts; physical body's external sexual pleasure organs.

-Again it depends entirely upon the nature of graha in bhava-7 along with incoming drishti into 7.
-If bhava-7 has no residing graha the default outcome is more quiet; look then to the yuvati-pathi for further profile information.
+If bhava-7 has no residing graha the default outcome is more quiet; look then to the yuvati-pati for further profile information.

 bhava-7 = essence of contractual agreements and alliance for mutual benefit, social respect, treasures and pleasures.